Topological Interactions of Non-Abelian Vortices with Quasi-Particles in High Density QCD: Coupling of non-Abelian vortex with dual fields

 As is shown in the appendix, the following quantities can be written in terms of ${\cal F}$ as \beq (\bm{\Phi}^{-1}J)^a_\mu & = -\frac{8}{N} \gamma \phi^\+T^a\phi \left\{ \p_\mu \theta + \frac{NK^\prime_0}{2K_0} \delta_{\mu 0} \right\} + i \alpha \Tr \left[ T^a {\cal F}_\mu( -1, \beta ) \right] \nonumber\\ & \equiv (\bm{\Phi}^{-1}J_1)^a_\mu + (\bm{\Phi}^{-1}J_2)^a_\mu, \eeq \beq (J\bm{\Phi}^{-1})^a_\mu = -\frac{8}{N} \gamma \phi^\+ T^a \phi \left\{ \p_\mu \theta + \frac{NK^\prime_0}{2K_0} \delta_{\mu 0} \right\} -i \alpha \Tr \left[ T^a {\cal F}_\mu( \beta,- 1 ) \right], \eeq where the functions $\alpha(r)$, $\beta(r)$ and $\gamma(r)$ are defined by \beq \alpha(r) \equiv \frac{4G^2}{C}\,, \quad \beta(r) \equiv \frac{C}{C+D}\,, \quad \gamma(r) \equiv \frac{D}{C+D(1-1/N)}\,. \eeq Hence the following part in the first term of the vorticity tensor reads \beq (J\bm{\Phi}^{-1}+\bm{\Phi}^{-1}J)^a_\mu = -\frac{16}{N} \gamma \phi^\+ T^a \phi \left\{ \p_\mu \theta + \frac{NK^\prime_0}{2K_0} \delta_{\mu 0} \right\} + i \alpha (1+\beta) \Tr \left[ T^a {\cal F}_\mu(-1, 1) \right], \eeq where we have used the linearity of ${\cal F}$.
 The second term in (\ref{eq:vorticity}) is also expressed by ${\cal F}$, which is proportional to

 Each term is calculated as follows:

 where we have used $f^{abc}T^c =-i[T^a,T^b]$ and traceless property of ${\cal F}$.
 This quantity is explicitly rewritten in terms of $\phi$ as

-where we have anti-symmetrized the quantity with respect to $(\mu, \nu)$, because symmetric part vanishes when contracted with a completely anti-symmetric tensor $\epsilon_{\lambda\sigma\mu\nu}$.
+where we have antisymmetrized the quantity with respect to $(\mu, \nu)$, because symmetric part vanishes when contracted with a completely antisymmetric tensor $\epsilon_{\lambda\sigma\mu\nu}$.
 Therefore non-Abelian components of the vorticity tensor is written in terms of ${\cal F}$ as

 This can be represented explicitly by orientational zero modes as

 Now we estimate the relative importance of terms in (\ref{eq:non-abelian-vorticity}).
 Let us define a parameter $\epsilon \equiv D/C$.
 Since $\epsilon$ expresses the deviation of the profile function from the ground state value, $\epsilon$ is small away from the vortex core, as noted above.
 We can estimate the strength of each term of the vorticity in terms of the order of $\epsilon$: $\alpha(r) \sim \mathcal{O}(\epsilon^2)$, $\beta(r) \sim \mathcal{O}(\epsilon^0)$ and $\gamma(r) \sim \mathcal{O}(\epsilon)$.
 Therefore the leading order part of the vorticity is given by